danikam/SolarProject_BC/README.md

 ~~~~
 bash/DownloadLoadFiles.sh
 ~~~~

+This should take less than a minute.

 6. Download and unzip the .shp file containing contour data for Canadian provincial borders:

 ~~~~
 bash/DownloadContourData.sh
 ~~~~

+This should also take less than a minute.

 ## Copy irradiance files with BC coordinates to HDFS